 They are self-pollinating because they are a monoecious species with perfect flowers ( each flower has both stamens and pistils).
 Bees are the principal pollinators, and can pollinate the flowers on the same plant.

 Mexican Plums do a pretty cool thing in the heat of the summer to help conserve water: their leaves will droop.
 So, please, don’t think your tree needs extra water when you see it doing that.
 Check the soil first to see if it really does need water, but keep in mind that the leaves will droop and it will look thirsty.
 As long as the tree looks healthy otherwise, there’s nothing to worry about.

-The plants in the 3-gallon container are 3-4′ tall x 1-2′ wide, not counting the container.
+This plant in the 3-gallon container is 3-4′ tall x 1-2′ wide, not counting the container.